tetratelabs/istio-distro.io/content/en/istio-ca-certs-integrations/gcp-cas-integration/_index.md

 This approach enables the same root of trust for the root CA's workloads in GCP CAS.
 As Istio signs the workload certs, the latency for getting workload certs issued is far less than directly getting the certs signed by ACM Private CA itself.

-The [`getistio gen-ca`](/getistio-cli/reference/getistio_gen-ca) command furnishes the options to connect to ACM Private CA and get the intermediary CA cert signed.
+The [`getmesh gen-ca`](/getistio-cli/reference/getistio_gen-ca) command furnishes the options to connect to ACM Private CA and get the intermediary CA cert signed.
 It uses the certificate details thus obtained to create the **cacerts** Kubernetes secret for Istio to use to sign workload certs.
 Istio, at startup, checks for the presence of the secret **cacerts** to decide if it needs to use this cert for signing workload certificates.

 ## Prerequisites